bredelings/BayesianEstimatorSelfing/README.md

 ## A more robust estimator

-BES version 0.1.3 has been changed to be more robust by estimating the loss-of-heterozygosity (f) that is not due to selfing as well as the selfing rate (s or s*).
-You can disable this by setting f to 0.
-However, without allowing for an extra source of loss-of-heterozygosity, the estimates of the selfing rate can be too high, since they assume that selfing is the _only_ source of decreased heterozygosity.
+BES version 0.1.3 has been changed to be more robust by estimating the loss-of-heterozygosity (F[other]) that is not due to selfing as well as the selfing rate (s or s*).
+Without allowing other sources of inbreeding, the estimates of the selfing rate can be too high, since they assume that selfing is the _only_ source of decreased heterozygosity.

-The model of non-selfing inbreeding assumes that two alleles from the first two outbred ancestors of a selfed individual have probability f of being identical, and probability (1-f) of being drawn independently from the gene pool.
-No mechanism is specified for this inbreeding coefficient.
-It is simply assumed to result from some genealogical process that happens effectively instantaneously on the time-scale of a coalescent event.  _Thus the f parameter is the probability that an allele from an individual I1 and an individual I2 are IBD conditional on I1 and I2 having a viable offspring._

 With enough loci, it is easy to separate the loss of heterozygosity that comes from selfing versus loss of heterozygosity that comes from